SV Paul: Shipwreck and salvage

-In 1925 the Paul crossed the Atlantic from Cadiz to St. John, Newfoundland and loaded 2,000 tons of timber at Halifax for Dublin.
+In 1925 the Paul crossed the Atlantic from Cádiz to St. John, Newfoundland and loaded 2,000 tons of timber at Halifax for Dublin.
 On 30 October she ran into severe gales, losing many sails and her anchors; eventually grounding on the Cefn Sidan sands as, without any auxiliary motive power, she was unable to make an escape.
 On this occasion she had a crew of twelve, including a cook, the master and a teenage stewardess.
 Another reference cites her grounding as being on 5 November 1925.

 Several tugs came up from Cardiff and failed in an attempt to refloat her.
 A salvage company took on 26 local men and salvaged the timber cargo.
 Most of the timber was made into rafts and floated over to the nearby railway line at Bertwn.

 Archaeology

 Pembrey's Cefn Sidan translates as 'silken back', describing the smooth flat stretch of over 7 miles of sand.
 Of the 182 vessels that are recorded to have been wrecked there, the Paul is the largest remaining timber wreck to be seen on the Cefn Sidan sands.
 The unloaded hulk has shifted position, and coastline alterations mean that she now lies within the Gwendraeth estuary.
 Her massive construction, combined with the site's protection from the worst of the storms, has meant that the wreck has slowly broken up.
 The substantial timbers, held together by innumerable wrought-iron fastenings, are still apparent.
 Much has been stripped from the wreck over the years, and bullet holes indicate its use as a target before the establishment of the holiday camp.